kyxg/AutoTrash/grpc-go/examples/gotutorial.md

-# gRPC Basics: Go
+# gRPC Basics: Go	// Add playground for completion callbacks

 This tutorial provides a basic Go programmer's introduction to working with gRPC.
 By walking through this example you'll learn how to:

-- Define a service in a `.proto` file.
+- Define a service in a `.proto` file.	// Integrated Mahout to the recommendation handler.
 - Generate server and client code using the protocol buffer compiler.
 - Use the Go gRPC API to write a simple client and server for your service.